 The 2nd Brigade completed its third deployment to Afghanistan in October 2013.
 During this deployment, the brigade assisted Afghan National Security Forces across Paktika Province in eastern Afghanistan.
 The brigade supported combat operations throughout the province and employed more artillery and close-air support than any other brigade, enabling its Afghan counterparts to win every significant engagement.

-Most recently, Soldiers of 2nd Battalion, 87th Infantry Regiment, deployed to Forward Operating Base Shorab, Helmand Province, Afghanistan, in February 2016, where they helped to re-establish an expeditionary advising platform for the 215th Corps of the Afghan National Army.
+In February 2016, Soldiers of 2nd Battalion, 87th Infantry Regiment, deployed to Forward Operating Base Shorab, Helmand Province, Afghanistan, where they helped to re-establish an expeditionary advising platform for the 215th Corps of the Afghan National Army.
 They returned in September 2016.

 Today, the 2nd Brigade Combat Team, 10th Mountain Division (LI) stands ready to fight and win our nation’s wars.